silaspe/maths/docs/group_theory.md

 Because $\text{V}_4$ is my favorite group (and because this is the best time to talk about it), I would like to tell you why I gave it the nickname "the $2x2$ sudoku group":

-One day many years ago I played a game of two by two sudoku with a completely blank board, I went through each term within a square, then throughout all four of the squares, always picking the smallest number that would still follow the rules.
+One day many years ago I played a game of two by two sudoku with a completely blank board.
+I went through each term within a square, then throughout all four of the squares, always picking the smallest number that would still follow the rules.
 You quickly run into a contradiction with a board of size $3$, but when I did it with a board of size $2$, I always got the same pattern.
 With any square there was a repeating pattern and it was the same for each row and each column.
 The pattern was $1$ $2$ $3$ $4$, $3$ $4$ $1$ $2$, $2$ $1$ $4$ $3$, and $4$ $3$ $2$ $1$.
 Time went by, and then I eventually asked "do all of these swaps for my group?"
 The answer is yes, and that is the story of why I always called it "the $2x2$ sudoku group"

 By the way, $\text{V}_4$ is the only group that uses the letter $\text{V}$ because it's just that special.